 'Gwlad' was the most frequently cited source of information, with over one-third of respondents stating it as where they first heard about Glastir CLE.
 Communication from the CDO was the second most common (25%) and word of mouth accounting for one-fifth of responses, slightly more than the farming press and farming unions.
-There was no real variation between the LAGs, except that 'word of mouth' was as important in the Menter Môn region as 'Gwlad' emphasising the importance of livestock markets and other meeting places.
-Farming and local press would appear to have been most effective within the PLANED region.
+There was no real variation between the LAGs, except that 'word of mouth' was as important in the Menter Môn area as 'Gwlad' emphasising the importance of livestock markets and other meeting places.